FrankRoos/PowerTrackingProcessor/src/main/resources/org.gft.processor.powertracking/documentation.md

 ***

 ## Output
-The Power Tracking processor appends the calculated power as a double in Watt-hour (Wh).
+The Power Tracking processor appends the calculated power as a double in Kilowatt-hour (kWh).